Capitol Reef National Park: Climate

 According to the Köppen climate classification system, the Capitol Reef Visitor Center has a cold semi-arid climate (BSk).

 Geology

 The area including the park was once the edge of a shallow sea that invaded the land in the Permian, creating the Cutler Formation.
 Only the sandstone of the youngest member of the Cutler Formation, the White Rim, is exposed in the park.
-The deepening sea left carbonate deposits, forming the limestone of the Kaibab Limestone, the same formation that rims the Grand Canyon to the southwest.
+The deepening sea left carbonate deposits, forming the Kaibab Limestone, the same formation that rims the Grand Canyon to the southwest.

 During the Triassic, streams deposited reddish-brown silt that later became the siltstone of the Moenkopi Formation.
 Uplift and erosion followed.
 Conglomerate, followed by logs, sand, mud, and wind-transported volcanic ash, then formed the uranium-containing Chinle Formation.

 The members of the Glen Canyon Group were all laid down in the middle- to late-Triassic during a time of increasing aridity.
 They include: